taiwithers/SkySim/README.md

     - ffmpeg
     - libstdc++.so.6 (libstdc++6)
     - libz.so.1 (zlib)
-2. Clone and enter the git repo `git clone https://github.com/taiwithers/SkySim.git && cd SkySim` (disregard the warning from direnv if it appears).
+2. Clone and enter the git repo: `git clone https://github.com/taiwithers/SkySim.git && cd SkySim` (disregard the warning from direnv if it appears).
 3. Create a configuration TOML file (see